saito0093/CSS-Animation/README.md

 #### Authors

-Written by Wart Claes and Bjorn Rombaut on behalf of [Euricom](http://www.euri.com).
+Written by Wart Claes, Bjorn Rombaut and Yuya Sano on behalf of [Euricom](http://www.euri.com).